 But if you write them down, your mind will get clear, and you are 10 times more likely to work on them.

 Plus, It’s always a good idea to do things that help you relax your mind from the complications of life.

 Last but not least, while setting your monthly goals, you would need to ask questions to yourself, such as

 - Is this goal aligning with my long-term vision?

 - Will it help me be a better version of myself?

 And if the answer is yes then you are in the right direction.

 7) Invest In a Good quality goal setting planner

 Last but not least if you are serious about your goals, invest in a good quality planner to write down your goals.
-It will help you focus on things that needs your attention.
+It will help you focus on things that need your attention.
 I am currently using this planner and highly recommend it as it’s really cute and the quality is great too.

-Those are some easier ways you can use to set and achieve the monthly goals that will also help you get closure to your long-term vision/dreams.
+Those are some easier ways you can use to set and achieve monthly goals that will also help you get closure to your long-term vision/dreams.